yash1223/Open3D/docs/tutorial/ReconstructionSystem/system_overview.rst

 System overview
 -----------------------------------

-The system has three main steps:
+The system has four main steps:

 **Step 1**. :ref:`reconstruction_system_make_fragments`: build local geometric surfaces (referred to as fragments) from short subsequences of the input RGBD sequence.
 This part uses :ref:`rgbd_odometry`, :ref:`multiway_registration`, and :ref:`rgbd_integration`.